annde1/HackerU-protfolioProject/read_me.txt

 Feel free to explore the different projects and learn more about me through the content provided on the website.

-/////////////////////////////////////////////////////////////////

-Dice Game - Instructions

-I built this game while taking a JavaScript course on Udemy.

-Welcome to the Dice Game!
-This is a simple two-player game where each player takes turns rolling a dice and trying to reach 100 points to win.

-Game Rules
-Objective: The objective of the game is to be the first player to reach 100 points.

-Game Setup: To start the game, click on the "New Game" button.
-This will reset all scores and set the first player as the active player.

-Taking Turns: The game has two players.
-Each player takes turns to roll the dice by clicking on the "Roll Dice" button.
-The dice roll generates a random number between 1 and 6.

-Scoring: When a player rolls the dice:

-If the player rolls a number other than 1, the number rolled is added to the player's current score.
-If the player rolls a 1, the player loses their current score, and it becomes the next player's turn.
-Holding Score: To avoid losing their current score, a player can choose to "Hold" their current score by clicking on the "Hold" button.
-The current score will then be added to the player's total score, and it becomes the next player's turn.

-Winning the Game: The game continues until one of the players reaches 100 points.
-The first player to reach or exceed 100 points wins the game.

-Starting a New Game: To start a new game at any point, click on the "New Game" button.
-This will reset all scores and set the first player as the active player.

-/////////////////////////////////////////////

 Contact Information
 If you have any questions or inquiries, feel free to contact me at annadepta61@gmail.com.